dockware/docs/tips-and-tricks/performance-on-mac.md

 **Docker is slow on your MAC?**

 This can have many reasons!
-It's good to have a basic knowledge in Docker and also to cleanup your system.
+It's good to have basic knowledge in Docker and also to clean up your system.
-We want to give you some insight in our best practices which work really good for us.
+We want to give you some insight in our best practices which work perfect for us.

 **Don't use Bind-Mounting!**

 One of the most mistaken things out there when people say Docker for MAC is slow,
 is because they use bind-mounting with a huge number of files \(assets, caches, and more\).
 And yes, Shopware and also Symfony have lots of these files.
-In Linux it works better, but shouldn't we just make a step back and focus on what the problem is?!
+In Linux, it works better, but shouldn't we just make a step back and focus on what the problem is?!

 Docker offers us a way of running a separate and isolated system on our host machine.
 In combination with lots of deeper integrations such as "docker cp", "docker exec", "bind-mounting" and more, we tend to think we really need these things.
 And that's the problem!